 The following statement is meant to provide an understanding of how I capture, develop, and process my photography.
 I aim to be transparent about what I have or haven’t done in creating my final work.

-My specialty is fine art nature photography, which has an artistic element to it, and in which the raw, out-of-camera images are developed to suit one’s tastes and style.
+My specialty is fine art nature photography, which has an artistic element to it and in which the raw, out-of-camera images are developed to suit one’s tastes and style.
 I am not doing photojournalism, historical work, or news/street photography, in which I feel that what is captured by the camera must remain 100 percent unaltered to represent what actually occurred or was seen.
 I, therefore, consider my work to be photographic art, although my overall goal is still to present the scenes that I capture as naturally as I can, emphasizing natural beauty while minimizing man-made distractions.
 I then apply my own artistic style in the development of the images.

-In developing the photographs, I do perform a number of what are commonly referred to as “post processing” steps.
+In developing the photographs, I perform a number of what are commonly referred to as “post processing” steps.
 I try to limit them (generally) to these areas:

-- Removing the presence of human activity to restore the scene to as natural a state as practical.
+Removing the presence of human activity to restore the scene to as natural a state as practical.
 This may include removing things such as footprints, contrails, park signs, trash, the occasional tourist, and other man-made or man-caused objects.

-- Retouching technical imperfections such as dust spots, lens distortions, and other blemishes due to various factors.
-Sometimes I will repair a small technical glitch in one photo (usually with contents from another photo taken right before or after it); fortunately, these instances are pretty rare.
+Retouching technical imperfections such as dust spots, lens distortions, and blemishes due to various factors.
+In a few cases, I will repair a small technical glitch in one photo (usually with contents from another photo taken near it); fortunately, these instances are pretty rare.
 Luckily, I haven’t had to paste the tail of an animal back on yet!

 Finally, it’s my job to be prepared and in the right place at the right time for a photo opportunity—and then let the Lord do the heavy lifting, for it is He who commands nature.
 I am very blessed to be able to do what I do. —R. John Anderson, Photographer